seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 / Ay, defiled land, my lord.

 **LUCIUS**
-We are so virtuously bound— /
+We are so virtuously bound-- /

 **TIMON**
 / And so
 Am I to you. /

 **LUCULLUS**
-/ So infinitely endear'd—
+/ So infinitely endear'd--

 **TIMON**
 All to you.
 Lights, more lights! /